 - Remember about the F-pattern of reading.
 Most Internet users perceive information from left to right and from top to bottom.
 Always put important information in the top left corner.

-If you want to increase conversion, put your contact information in plain sight of the resource.
+If you want to increase conversion, put your contact information in plain sight of the website.
 Contact details should be readable and attract attention.
 Usually, they are placed in a header or a separate block on the left or right side.

 According to the research by Huff Industrial Marketing, KoMarketing, & BuyerZone, 64% of visitors would like to see contact details on a website.
 Moreover, 44% of users will leave if a page doesn’t have contact info.